HD 32963

 HD 32963 is a G-type main sequence star located 124 light years away from Earth in the constellation of Taurus.
 It has a mass of 0.94 solar masses.
 It is 4.99 billion years old.
 It has one exoplanet orbiting it which was discovered using radial velocity.
 The exoplanet that has been named HD 32963 b is a Jupiter analogue due to its similar characteristics to the planet Jupiter such as orbit and size.

 Planetary system

-It has one currently discovered exoplanet orbiting it named HD 32963 b.
+It has one currently discovered exoplanet orbiting it, named HD 32963 b.
 The planet orbits the star at a distance of 3.41 AU with an eccentricity of 0.07.
 It takes 2372 days to orbit the parent star.
-Its has a minimum mass of 0.7 Jupiter masses; in 2023 its inclination was measured by astrometry, showing it to have a true mass about twice that of Jupiter.
+It has a minimum mass of 0.7 Jupiter masses; in 2023 its inclination was measured by astrometry, showing it to have a true mass about twice that of Jupiter.
 The orbit and size of HD 32963 b is similar to the planet Jupiter.
 This makes it a Jupiter analogue planet.